-Non Governmental Organization Certificate (NGO)
+Non-Governmental Organization Certificate (NGO)

-The purpose of the NGO certificate course is to enable those who want to take up missions work NGO to have a practical application of NGO.
+The purpose of the NGO certificate course is to equip students with the theorical basis and practical skills for NGO projects.
 A high school diploma or its equivalent is required for admission, and students must complete the required courses with an average grade of "C" or better.